invariant-labs/protocol/docs/docs/what_is/glossary.md

 Digital assets that are stored in a Uniswap pool contract, and are able to be traded against by traders.

-### Mid Price

-The price between the available buy and sell prices.
-In Uniswap V1 and V2, this is the ratio of the two ERC20 token reserves.
-In V3, this is the ratio of the two ERC20 token reserves available within the current active tick.

-### Observation

-An instance of historical price and liquidity data of a given pair.

-### Pair

-A smart contract deployed from a Uniswap V1 or V2 factory contract that enables trading between two ERC20 tokens.
-Pair contracts are now called Pools in V3.

-### Periphery

-External smart contracts that are useful, but not required for Uniswap to exist.
-New periphery contracts can always be deployed without migrating liquidity.

 ### Pool

-A contract deployed by the V3 factory that pairs two ERC-20 assets.
+A contract that pairs two assets.
 Different pools may have different fees despite containing the same token pair.
-Pools were previously called Pairs before the introduction of multiple fee options.

 ### Position